molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 Suzie    Suzie-RNAseq1
 Peter    Peter-RNAseq1
 ```
-Please note that the spacing between is actually a tab character, not spaces.
+Please note that the spacing between individual and sample needs to be a tab character (\t), not spaces.
 This file will be saved as: `suzie-peter_coupling.txt`
-For purposes of examples the guide will keep using the names Suzie and Peter for clarity.
+For example purposes, this guide will keep using the names Suzie and Peter for clarity.

 #####STEP 1: ASreads